notaryproject/specifications/specs/signature-specification.md

 ### Signing time & Authentic Signing time

 A `signing time` denotes the time at which the signature was generated.
-A X509 certificate has a defined [validity](https://datatracker.ietf.org/doc/html/rfc5280#section-4.1.2.5) during which it can be used to generate signatures.
+An X509 certificate has a defined [validity](https://datatracker.ietf.org/doc/html/rfc5280#section-4.1.2.5) during which it can be used to generate signatures.
 The signing time must be greater than or equal to certificate's `notBefore` attribute, and the signing time must be less than or equal to certificate's `notAfter` attribute.
 Signatures generated outside the certificate's validity are considered invalid.

 An `authentic signing time` is a signing time authenticated by a trusted third party.
 It allows a verifier to determine if the signature was generated within the certificate's validity.
-Notary project supports two such trusted third parities.
+Notary Project supports two such trusted third parities.
 They are timestamp authority (TSA) and signing authority (SA).

 Under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509), the `authentic signing time` is determined by the OPTIONAL *Timestamp Signature* unsigned attribute in the signature envelope.
 The trusted third party is timestamp authority (TSA) in this case.
-When NOT provided, every certificate should be valid at the time of verification.
+When NOT provided, every certificate in the chain should be valid at the time of verification.

 Under signing scheme [`notary.x509.signingAuthority`](./signing-scheme.md/#notaryx509signingauthority), the `authentic signing time` is determined and MUST be provided by the *Authentic Signing Time* signed attribute in the signature envelope.
 The trusted third party is the signing authority (SA) in this case.